 Gray Shadows in Your Line of Vision

 If you ever notice a kind of gray curtain across your field of vision, don’t ignore it.
 This symptom could point to a detached retina.
-If there are no clouds in sight, but you suddenly start seeing gray, you need to talk to your doctor immediately.
+If no clouds are in sight, but you suddenly start seeing gray, you need to talk to your doctor immediately.
 This is a serious form of your eyesight getting worse.

 A detached retina is one of the worst things that can happen to your eye.
 If left untreated, a detached retina can lead to blindness.
 Anyone of any age can suffer from a detached retina, but it most often occurs in people over the age of 40.

-When the retina becomes detached, it is imperative that you get it fixed as soon as possible.
+When the retina becomes detached, you must get it fixed as soon as possible.
 Don’t ignore the gray curtain or shadows in your vision, even if they are temporary.
 The longer you let them linger, the less likely they’ll be to stay temporary.

 Vision Loss in One Eye